weaviate/weaviate-io/developers/weaviate/manage-data/multi-tenancy.md

 :::info Multi-tenancy availability
 - Multi-tenancy available from version `v1.20`
-- Tenant activity status setting available from version `v1.21`
+- (Experimental) Tenant activity status setting available from version `v1.21`
 :::

 Multi-tenancy is disabled by default.
 To enable it, set the `multiTenancyConfig` variable in the class definition as shown below: